hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 Think about the high-value interactions users will have with your application.
 Try to come up with user journeys that define the core value of your product and translate the most important steps of these user journeys into automated end-to-end tests.
 If you're building an e-commerce site your most valuable customer journey could be a user searching for a product, putting it in the shopping basket and doing a checkout.
 That's it.
 As long as this journey still works you shouldn't be in too much trouble.
 Maybe you'll find one or two more crucial user journeys that you can translate into end-to-end tests.
 But everything more than that will probably be more painful than helpful.
 High maintenance effort and lots of false positives will slow you don't and make sure you'll lose trust in your tests rather sooner than later.
 Remember: you have lots of lower levels in your test pyramid where you already tested all sorts of edge cases and integrations with other parts of the system.
 There's no need to repeat these tests on a higher level.

-### Acceptance Tests: Do Your Features Work Correctly?
+### Acceptance Tests -- Do Your Features Work Correctly?
-The higher you move up in your test pyramid the more you enter the realms of testing whether the features you're building work correctly from a users perspective.
+The higher you move up in your test pyramid the more you enter the realms of testing whether the features you're building work correctly from a user's perspective.
 With high-level end-to-end tests you can treat your application as a black box.
 The focus in your tests shifts from

-    when I enter the values x and y, the return value should be z
+> when I enter the values `x` and `y`, the return value should be `z`

 towards

+> _given_ there's a logged in user
+> _and_ there's an article "bicycle"
+> _when_ the user navigates to the "bicycle" article's detail page
-    when the user clicks the 'add to basket' button, the item should be put in the shopping basket
+> _and_ clicks the "add to basket" button
+> _then_ the article "bicycle" should be in their shopping basket

 Sometimes you'll hear the terms [**functional test**](https://en.wikipedia.org/wiki/Functional_testing) or [**acceptance test**](https://en.wikipedia.org/wiki/Acceptance_testing#Acceptance_testing_in_extreme_programming) for these kinds of tests.
 Sometimes people will tell you that functional and acceptance tests are different things.
 Sometimes the terms are conflated.
 Sometimes people will argue endlessly about wording and definitions.
 Often this discussion is a pretty big source of confusion.
-Here's the thing: At one point you should make sure to test that your software works correctly from a _feature_ perspective, not just from a technical perspective.
+Here's the thing: At one point you should make sure to test that your software works correctly from a _user's_ perspective, not just from a technical perspective.
 What you call these tests is not really that important.
 Having these tests, however, is.
 Pick a term, stick to it, and write those tests.

 This is also the area where people will bring up <abbr title="Behaviour-Driven Development">BDD</abbr> and tools that allow you to implement tests in a BDD fashion.
 BDD or a BDD-style way of wrtiting tests can be a nice trick to shift your mindset from implementation details towards the users' needs.
 Go ahead and give it a try.
 You don't even need to adopt full-blown BDD tools like [Cucumber](https://cucumber.io/) (there's nothing wrong with it).
 Some assertion libraries (like [chai.js](http://chaijs.com/guide/styles/#should) allow you to write assertions with `should`-style keywords that can make your tests read more BDD-like.
 And even if you don't use a library that provides this notation, clever and well-factored code will allow you to user behaviour focues tests.
 Some helper methods/functions can get you a very long way: